 - Download speed.
 How quickly content from the internet transfers to your computer.

 - Upload speed.
 How fast you can upload content to the internet.
-Upload speeds are typically significantly lower than your download speed.
+Upload speeds are typically significantly lower than your download speed except on fiber optic services.

 - Ping.
-The amount of time it takes data to travel from one computer to another on the network.
-Anything below 20ms is a great ping result, while anything over 100ms could result in noticeable lag.
+The amount of time it takes data to travel from your device to the test server on the internet.
+Anything below 20ms is a great ping result, while anything over 100ms results in noticeable lag.
 Normal results are in between these numbers and can vary widely.
-This is the least important of the three numbers unless it’s very high.
+This is the most important of the three numbers for videoconferencing and call performance.

 - Relocate yourself or your router.
 Where you place your router can affect your WiFi coverage.
 The closer your device is to the router, the faster the connection.